 What does it mean to establish a religion?
 This edition of ReligionLink is focused on a hotly contested and confusing piece of the First Amendment.

-Kristen Waggoner is senior vice president for the U.S. legal system and communications for the Alliance Defending Freedom, a firm known for defending religious objectors to same-sex marriage on the grounds of religious freedom.
+Kristen Waggoner is senior vice president for the U.S. legal division and communications for the Alliance Defending Freedom, a firm known for defending religious objectors to LGBTQ nondiscrimination laws.
 She argued Masterpiece Cakeshop v.
 Colorado Civil Rights Commission before the Supreme Court.
 Arrange an interview through this media contact form.

 Linda Feldman is the director of family education for the Bureau of Jewish Education of Greater Phoenix, which offers courses for interfaith couples.

 Rabbi Shmuly Yanklowitz is the president of Valley Beit Midrash in Phoenix.
 In 2016, he joined with an interfaith group of Arizona leaders to support a ballot initiative seeking to legalize recreational marijuana in the state.
 He has written about Jewish teachings on gambling.